hyprnz/terraform-aws-iam-module/README.md

 * [Policy to Group](./policy-to-group/README.md) - Creates an IAM policy and group and created the attachment between them.
 * [Policy to Role](./policy-to-role/README.md) - Creates an IAM policy and attaches it with an existing Role.
 * [User to Group](./user-to-group/README.md) - Creates an IAM user and adds user to a list of groups.
-* [Resources/role] (./resource/role/README.md) - Creates an IAM Role and attaches the provided assume role policy to the role.
+* [Resources/role](./resource/role/README.md) - Creates an IAM Role and attaches the provided assume role policy to the role.
-* [Resources/policy] (./resource/policy/README.md) - Creates an IAM Policy with the provided policy document.
+* [Resources/policy](./resource/policy/README.md) - Creates an IAM Policy with the provided policy document.
-* [Managed Role] (./managed-role/README.md) - Creates an IAM role and attaches the policy to it.
+* [Managed Role](./managed-role/README.md) - Creates an IAM role and attaches the policy to it.

 ## ADR's